Voja/FlightBookingApp/README.md

 # FlightBookingApp
-Full Stack - C#, React, SQL Server Flight Booking App with SignalR
+Full Stack - C#, React, TypeScript, SQL Server Flight Booking App with SignalR

 The FlightBookingApp is a comprehensive web application designed to streamline the process of booking flights for travelers.
 Built using a combination of C# for the backend, MySQL for database management, and React for the frontend, this app provides a robust and user-friendly platform for managing flight reservations.